 In our research, we identified 8 natural compounds that help relax tense muscles, reverse nutrient deficiencies, and improve sleep quality.

-Since there is no viable pharmacological or exercise therapy treatment for nocturnal leg cramps — and other magnesium or cramp supplements don't work for this condition — we assembled the world's first natural muscle relaxer specifically designed to reduce nocturnal leg cramps, spasms and tension.
+Since there is no viable pharmacological or exercise therapy treatment for leg cramps at night — and other magnesium or cramp supplements don't work for this condition — we assembled the world's first natural muscle relaxer specifically designed to reduce night leg cramps, spasms, and tension.

 It's called Mag R&R.